 The area in which Bradbury lived had undergone remarkable changes within his lifetime.
 Pigot’s directory from 1828 notes that the Saddleworth area had developed in recent years.
 “From a barren and almost uninhabited spot it has become well inhabited, highly cultivated, and abounding with woollen and cotton manufacturers, and has gained considerable celebrity from the excellent quality of the articles produced in the district, as being equal to any made in the county.”
 Nearby Uppermill is described as “a thriving little hamlet”.
 Next village along is Greenfield: “The natural curiosities that may be contemplated in this romantic district are very interesting, especially those at Greenfield, where are immense caverns under the various hills, stupendous rocks, and several druidical remains, and the valley of Greenfield presents scenery picturesque and beautiful beyond description.
 In a sequestered situation at the extremity of this interesting vale, is a house of entertainment, well known by the name ‘Bill o’Jack’s,’ to which parties resort in the summer months, when upon an excursion to explore the natural wonders and romantic beauties of Greenfield.”
 But if the Saddleworth area was increasingly prosperous, the village of Greenfield was at the extreme east of the developed area; “Bill O’Jack’s” itself was isolated on the very edge of the still-desolate Saddleworth Moor.

-By 1832, one of William Bradbury’s children had moved back in with him – possibly after the former’s wife died in 1827: Thomas Bradbury, or “Tom o’Bill’s”, was 47 and married with several children.
-His family lived lower down the hill at Roadend, around a mile away, while he lived with his father to assist in the running of the public house.
+By 1832 — probably after the death of his wife in 1827 — one of William Bradbury’s children had moved back in with him to assist with the running of the public house: Thomas Bradbury, or “Tom o’Bill’s”, was 47 and married with several children.
+His family lived lower down the hill at Roadend, around a mile away.

 Left: The Bill o’Jack’s public house on the 1854 Ordnance Survey Map of the area; the path from the main road to the house can be clearly seen (Image: Ordinance Survey 6-inch map for 1854, reproduced by the National Library of Scotland under CC BY-NC-SA 4.0 licence).
 Right: The scene in 2019, looking down the hill towards Greenfield.
 The path which led down to the house is visible on the upper right.